-The state auditor or his designee shall cause written notice of the restriction to (a) be sent by email and certified mail, return receipt requested, to the IPA, which shall take effect as of the date of the letter of restriction.
+(a) The state auditor or his designee shall cause written notice of the restriction to be sent by email and certified mail, return receipt requested, to the IPA, which shall take effect as of the date of the letter of restriction.
 The letter shall contain the following information:

-- (i) the nature of the restriction:
+- (i) the nature of the restriction;

 - (ii) the conditions of the restriction;

-- (iii) the reasons for the restriction:
+- (iii) the reasons for the restriction;

-the action to place the IPA on restriction is brought pursuant to (iv)
+(iv) the action to place the IPA on restriction is brought pursuant to Subsection A of Section 12-6-3 NMSA 1978 and these regulations;

-any other reason determined by the state auditor to serve the interest of the state contract restriction which shall be received by the OSA within 15 calendar days from the date of the letter of restriction: and the e-mail or street address where the IPA's written request for (vi) reconsideration shall be delivered, and the name of the person to whom the request shall be sent.
+(v) the IPA may request, in writing, reconsideration of the proposed contract restriction which shall be received by the OSA within 15 calendar days from the date of the letter of restriction; and

+(vi) the e-mail or street address where the IPA's written request for reconsideration shall be delivered, and the name of the person to whom the request shall be sent.